jimratliff/GenoMac-user/README.md

   - Firefox can’t be configured via scripts.
 Its settings must be implemented manually.
   - Brave Browser can’t be significantly configured via scripts.
 Its settings must be implemented manually.

+## TODOs
+- Laptop-specific settings
+  - To date, my development of Project GenoMac has been performed on a Mac mini.
+Thus, I have not been able to experiment with settings that are relevant only on a laptop, such as battery settings.
+  - In particular, I should explore the Control Center’s Battery module’s setting.
+    - In particular, I believe the legacy mentions of `defaults write com.apple.menuextra.battery ShowPercent -string "NO"` no longer apply.

 ## Known issues
 - Generally
   - Some settings *appear* *initially* not to take, but do in fact take effect after a few logout/login cycles.
 Examples of these include: